kubernetes/enhancements/keps/sig-storage/6011-controller-get-node-info/README.md

 External-attacher watches CSINode objects, not Node objects, so there is no ambiguity.

 **Why a JSON map?** CSI driver names can be up to 63 characters.
 A per-driver annotation key like `csi.volume.kubernetes.io/nodeid.{driver}` could reach 95 characters, exceeding the 63-character annotation key name segment limit.
 The JSON map keeps the key fixed at 31 characters.

+**Annotation Lifecycle**: kubelet owns the `CSINode` annotation.
+On driver unregistration (`UninstallCSIDriver`), kubelet removes the driver's entry from the JSON map (and removes the annotation entirely if the map is empty), removes the `CSINode.Spec.Drivers` entry, and removes the Node annotation entry.
+On re-registration, kubelet calls `NodeGetID` again, setting the annotation and triggering external-attacher to call `ControllerGetNodeInfo`.

+**Concurrent Annotation Updates**: Multiple drivers registering on the same node update the same JSON map annotation. kubelet uses read-modify-write with `resourceVersion` conflict detection, retrying on conflict.
+This is consistent with existing Node annotation handling.

 ### Test Plan